Hedonic Utilitarianism

 Trying to eliminate conflicts between sentient beings would lead to something like the mouse-brain utopia, in which nature has been replaced by a technological system that mass-produces hedonic utility.

-Another criticism is that altruism is self-defeating, and so any hedonic utopia would destroy itself.
-Altruism is not adaptive, and so it would be eliminated by evolution.
-Those who try to increase hedonic utility would be replaced by those who try to reproduce.
+Another criticism is that altruism is self-defeating.
+Altruism is not adaptive, so it would be eliminated by evolution.
+Hedonic utilitarians would be replaced by selfish reproducers.
+A hedonic utopia would destroy itself.

-Finally, and most importantly, hedonic utilitarianism is based on unjustified assumptions.
-It takes hedonism for granted as a personal value theory, and it takes altruism for granted as a moral theory.
+Finally and most importantly, hedonic utilitarianism is based on unjustified assumptions.
+It takes hedonism for granted as a personal value theory.
+It takes altruism for granted as a moral theory.
 There is no reason to accept those assumptions.

 Comments